LoopModels/LoopModels/README.md

 Eventually, I'd like to make didactic developer docs so that it's a useful resource for anyone wanting to learn about loop optimization and jump into the code to try implementing or improving optimizations.

 For now, a few notes on conventions:

-1. Data structures holding loop information are indexed from inner <-> outer with respect to the original program order.
-Thus a loop's index equals the number of loops nested inside it.
+####### Loop Order in internal data structures

+Loop orders are initially parsed such that their internal representation is inner <-> outer, i.e. the inner most loop would be indexed with `0`, and the outermost with `maxDepth - 1`.

 This convention is more convenient for initially parsing loops as well as for the initial pass of ILP reordering.

 When parsing loops, we take the largest sets we can model at a time.
 Thus it's natural to start with the innermost loop, and then move outwards, appending additional data.
 When we encounter something we cannot model, such as non-affine loop bounds or array accesses, we can also easily drop all outer loops, keeping the inner loops that satisfy our requirements.
 Thus, inner <-> outer is more convenient for parsing.

 For ILP optimization, we take the lexicographical minimum of the `[dependence distance; schedule]` vector where the schedule is linearly independent of all previously solved schedules.
 By ordering inner <-> outer, we favor preserving the original program order rather than arbitrarily permuting.
+However, when printing, loops are named outer<->inner, as we may be printing many loops of different depths, and this eases comparisons (i.e., we want $i_0$ to mean the same thing across fused loops!).

+In contrast, schedules represent loops in an outer <-> inner order, as that is the order we solve them.
+That is columns of `Phi` and elements from `omega` are in outer <-> inner order.